jrunestone/nord-engine/README.md

   * Application object pushes a scene
     * Scene service uses scene factory to get the scene child container and composes the root, resolving the scene
       * Default application base runs event loop
+        * Updates global processes
         * Updates the current scene
-          * The current scene updates its world/systems
+          * The current scene updates its world/systems/processes
         * When a scene is popped, it is disposed

 # DI